bradserbuddy/Buddy-Android-SDK/README.md

 #### PUT/PATCH/DELETE

-Each remaining REST verb is available for use through the Buddy SDK.
-All verbs function in a similar fashion; more detailed documentation can be found on our [Buddy Platform documentation](https://buddyplatform.com/docs).
+Each remaining REST verb is available through the Buddy SDK using the same pattern as the POST example.

 ### Working With Files

 Buddy offers support for binary files.
 The Android SDK works with files through our REST interface similarly to other API calls.

-#### Uploading A Picture
+#### Upload A File

 The Buddy Android SDK handles all necessary file management for you.
 The key class is `com.buddy.sdk.BuddyFile`, which is a wrapper around an Android `File` or `InputStream`, along with a MIME content type.
+Here we demonstrate uploading a picture.
+For all binary files (e.g. blobs and videos), the pattern is the same, but with a different path and different parameters.

     BuddyFile file = new BuddyFile(new File("/some/image/foo.jpg"), "image/jpg");
     Map<String,Object> parameters = new HashMap<String,Object>();